NUS-LinS-Lab/Jade/README.md

 gui.bullet_reset(world)
 ```

-You don't have to call other nimble GUI funcitons like `blockWhileServing` or `nativeAPI` but calling these will not cause any problem or having any actual effects so it is easier for you to maintain multiple GUI settings.
+You don't have to call other nimble GUI funcitons like `blockWhileServing`(no effect) or `nativeAPI` but calling these will not cause any problem or having any actual effects so it is easier for you to maintain multiple GUI settings.

+Due to current limitaion, please refrain from manually changing your position and rotation when doing `world.loadSkeleton()`.
+If you met any problem regarding this, please raise an issue.

 ## Debug Mode: